In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 # vi /etc/yum.repos.d/MariaDB.repo

-After running this command, we will see whether there is any content inside that repo if there is no content in it.
-Then, you need to copy the below commands in that file.
+After running this command, we will see whether there is any content inside that repo.
+If there is no content in it, you need to copy the commands below into that file.

 [mariadb]